-Focus on people, not technology or techniques
+- Focus on people, not technology or techniques

-Keep it simple
+- Keep it simple

-Work iteratively and incrementally
+- Work iteratively and incrementally

-Roll up your sleeves
+- Roll up your sleeves

-Look at the whole picture
+- Look at the whole picture

-Make enterprise architecture attractive to your customers
+- Make enterprise architecture attractive to your customers

-Fred Brooks (1995) wrote that “The quality of the people on a project, and their organization and management, are much more important factors in success than are the tools they use or the technical approaches they take.”
+Fred Brooks (1995) wrote that the quality of the people on a development team, and their organization and management, are much more important factors in success than are the tools they use or the technical approaches they take.
 The reality is that enterprise architectures are developed, evolved, and followed by people.
-All of the arguments over-which model is right”, “which notation is right”, and “which paradigm is right” are meaningless if you don’t have a viable strategy for working together effectively.
-You could create a perfect enterprise architecture model but it doesn’t matter if project teams can’t or won’t take advantage of it.
+All of the arguments over-which model is right, which notation is right, and which paradigm is right, are meaningless if you don’t have a viable strategy for working together effectively.
+You could create a perfect enterprise architecture model but it doesn’t matter if teams can’t or won’t take advantage of it.

 An interesting observation is that enterprises have two organizational structures the formal one documented by your organization chart and the informal one that people use to get things done.
 Within IT departments there are always the “go to guys” that developers work with to get things done, very often other developers that have critical skills or knowledge.
 Agile enterprise architects understand this and actively seek to become go to guys.

 A critical concept is that your enterprise architecture models and documents just need to be good enough, they don’t need to be perfect.
 It is naÃ¯ve to assume that you can produce perfect artifacts, you’re only human: you will never get it perfectly right and nobody expects you to anyway.
 Furthermore, even if you did manage to create perfect artifacts they’d be out of date the day after you published them because something within your business or technical environment would change (Embrace Change is also an AM principle).
 Why is this important?
 My experience is that a hand-drawn sketch today on a plain old whiteboard (POW) can often be far more valuable than a fully documented and validated document several months from now.
-Timely guidance from an enterprise architect who understands the current environment and the future vision for the enterprise, even when this guidance is imperfect and based on incomplete information, is often far better than the uneducated guesses that a project team will make on their own while they wait for the official architecture to be published.
+Timely guidance from an enterprise architect who understands the current environment and the future vision for the enterprise, even when this guidance is imperfect and based on incomplete information, is often far better than the uneducated guesses that a team will make on their own while they wait for the official architecture to be published.

 Agile enterprise architects work in an iterative and incremental manner.
 Agile modelers will follow the practice Apply the Right Artifact(s) and use a wide variety of modeling techniques as required (more on this later).
-They will also follow the practice Iterate To Another Artifact when they realize that the model that they are working on either isn’t the appropriate one with which to depict a concept or because they are simply stuck and need to break out of their “analysis paralysis”.
+They will also follow the practice Iterate To Another Artifact when they realize that the model that they are working on either isn’t the appropriate one with which to depict a concept or because they are simply stuck and need to break out of their “analysis paralysis.”
 They will also follow the practice Create Several Models In Parallel so that it is easy for them to iterate back and forth between artifacts.
 Instead of holding a use case modeling session an agile modeler will focus on requirements modeling, or even just modeling, and work on use cases, business rules, change cases, and whatever other artifact they require to get the job done.
 The advantage of these practices is that the right model is used for the task at hand.

 Agile modelers will also follow the practice Model in Small Increments, modeling just enough to fulfill the purpose at hand and then moving on to the next task.
 They don’t try to create complete models, instead they create models that are just good enough.
 When they find that their models are not sufficient they work on them some more.
 The advantage of this approach is that they evolve their models incrementally over time, effectively taking a just-in-time (JIT) model storming approach that enables them to get the models in the hands of their customers as quickly as possible.

-Figure overviews how to take an Agile Model Driven Development (AMDD) approach to enterprise architecture.
+Figure 1 overviews how to take an Agile Model Driven Development (AMDD) approach to enterprise architecture.
 The enterprise architecture team would define the initial architectural vision and models, a process that would likely take several days or even a week or two.
 Any longer and you’d be at risk of developing architectural models that don’t actually reflect something that would work in practice.
 Remember, your models need to be just good enough, not perfect.
-The idea is that your enterprise model(s) start out small and are fleshed out over time based on the feedback you receive from both the business community and from project teams.
+The idea is that your enterprise model(s) start out small and are fleshed out over time based on the feedback you receive from both the business community and from development teams.

 Although an important part of the job of an enterprise architect is modeling and documentation, that should not be your primary focus.
-Supporting the architecture within project teams should be, coaching developers in the architecture and architecture skills.
+Supporting the architecture within development teams should be, coaching developers in the architecture and architecture skills.
 The best way to do this is to get involved with teams, to work with them to understand the enterprise architecture and to try it out in practice.
 In other words, the enterprise architects will often take on the roles of “architecture owners” on the application teams.
 This approach has several benefits: